EDI2XML

 X12 vs. EDIFACT

 Doing business and interacting with trading partners is associated with the need to prepare, send, receive and process a large number of documents.
-Today, around the world, almost all enterprises from small businesses to large corporations use EDI (Electronic Data Interchanges) to communicate with business partners.
+Today, around the world, almost all enterprises, from small businesses to large corporations, use EDI (Electronic Data Interchange) to communicate with business partners.

 EDIFACT: